Industry Marketing

 1. Seed and brief a portfolio of creators.

-2. Track organic signals: watch time, saves, shares, qualified comments, profile visits, link clicks and sales.
+2. Track organic signals: retention, saves, shares, qualified comments, profile visits, link clicks and fulfilled sales where observable.

 4. Secure or activate usage rights and authorization.